-- Voter Registration Form: The fifth Saturday before Election Day (By Mail), the third Tuesday before Election Day (In Person at at the County Clerk/Registrar of Voters)
+- Voter Registration Form: 31 days before Election Day (by mail); the 3rd Tuesday before Election Day (online or in person at at the County Clerk/Registrar of Voters)

 - Absentee Ballot Application: Received by 5:00 p.m. on the Tuesday before the election

 - Voted Absentee Ballot: Received by 7:00 p.m. on election day

 Recommended: If you have a Nevada DMV-issued photo ID card, you can use the Nevada online voter registration system.